-Asymmetry – Minor degrees of eyelid asymmetry are very common in all the general population.
+Asymmetry – Minor degrees of eyelid asymmetry is common in the general population.
 This finding is no different following eyelid surgery.

 Blindness – Extremely rare (1 in 30,000 patients) and results from bleeding behind the eye which is not treated promptly.

-Unsatisfactory result – A very small number of patients may end up with a degree of dissatisfaction at the final outcome and further revisional surgery may be necessary.
+Unsatisfactory result – A small number of patients may end up with a degree of dissatisfaction at the outcome, and further revisional surgery may be necessary.